 Another tour followed, and the album's title track was a hit, but Scholz's relationship with both Epic and the other bandmembers began to deteriorate.
 While Scholz began the slow process of working on Boston's third album, guitarist Goudreau began work on his first solo album, also for Epic.
 Delp and Hashian appeared on the album, as did vocalist Fran Cosmo.
 They all appeared on the back cover of the album, identified by their first names only.
 When Scholz saw a CBS album by Boston's other guitarist, with "Sib," "Brad," and "Fran" in the band, he suspected his label, and Goudreau, of forming a "Boston in exile."
 Regardless of whether this was true, Scholz demanded that the label stop promoting the album, which had gained significant radio play; Epic acquiesced.
 Scholz made it clear he would not be working again with any of the bandmembers besides Delp.

-A series of acrimonious lawsuits followed, and fur ebony porn ther slowed progress toward the next album, which was now being recorded in much the same way the original tapes were, in Scholz's home studio, with help from Delp and Masdea.
+A series of acrimonious lawsuits followed, and further slowed progress toward the next album, which was now being recorded in much the same way the original tapes were, in Scholz's home studio, with help from Delp and Masdea.
 (The by now former members of Boston would later claim that they also played on the tracks recorded during this time.)
 A tape of a song they had been working on, "Amanda," leaked out of the studio in 1980 and was widely bootlegged, but drew strong praise from the band's fans.

 "Amanda" became the lead single six years later when Third Stage was finally released in 1986, after MCA Records bought out Boston's contract.
 Loosely built around the theme of life's "third stage" (the onset of middle age), the album was a big hit, and was widely discussed in the non-music press.
 Boston's subsequent tour, on which the new album was played, in sequence, in its entirety, sold out across the United States.

-Another eight years passed before Walk On (1994), the first album without Delp, and ironically featuring vocalist Fran Cosmo, who had performed on Barry Goudreau's solo album, in his place.
+Another eight years passed before Walk On (1994), the first album without Delp, and ebony porn ironically featuring vocalist Fran Cosmo, who had performed on Barry Goudreau's solo album, in his place.
 Unlike the previous albums, it sold poorly, and did not produce any hit singles.
 The same timespan passed before Corporate America (2002), which featured Delp, Cosmo, and other singers.
 The band also released a greatest hits album in 1997, which contained a handful of new songs.